sedostheatre/sedos.co.uk/input/events/sedos-reads-great-catherine.md

 Rehearsals will be on Tuesday 6, Thursday 8 and Tuesday 13 April all from 7-9pm.
 The performance is on Thursday 15 April at 7.30pm. \
 \
 If you would like to be part of the cast for *Great Catherine* please [complete this form](https://docs.google.com/forms/d/1md_rrg0hXjMRlhQfQlW03T6xRekOzDiEgHdRZ7NqaPk/viewform?gxids=7628&edit_requested=true).
-And if you have not performed with Sedos Reads before, please send a two-minute monologue to [sedosreads@sedos.co.uk](mailto:sedosreads.co.uk)
+And if you have not performed with Sedos Reads before, please send a two-minute monologue to [readings@sedos.co.uk](mailto:readings@sedos.co.uk)